microsoft/CopilotAdventures/Adventures/StartHere.md

 ### Constraints:

-- Write a console application.
 - The following solution uses JavaScript and Node.js, but you can use Copilot to write the code in another language if you'd like.

 ### Summary of High-Level Tasks to Perform:

+1. Use a console application to render the output.
 1. Create a constant to hold the provided number sequence.
-2. Determine the common difference between consecutive numbers.
+1. Determine the common difference between consecutive numbers.
-3. Predict the next number in the sequence using the identified pattern.
+1. Predict the next number in the sequence using the identified pattern.

 ### GitHub Copilot Steps